Optiv: Ownership

 Global investment firm KKR & Co is the majority owner of Optiv Security, alongside an ownership team that includes The Blackstone Group among other minority investors.

 KKR has offices in 20 cities across 15 different countries and is regarded as one of the top private equity firms in the world based on capital raised.
 KKR has completed private equity transactions with approximately $610 billion of total enterprise value as of June 30, 2019.
 Technology is noted as one of KKR's core industries in the Americas.

-The Blackstone Group is also regarded as one of the top private equity firms worldwide.
-As of 2019, Blackstone's total assets under management totaled approximately $470 billion.